-This beach can be reached from Andheri, Vile Parle, Santa Cruz west railway station.
-From here, you can take an Auto or local BEST bus to Juhu beach.
-I would suggest taking Auto from Vile Parle west railway station (3 Km) and will cost around Rs.
+This beach can be reached from Andheri, Vile Parle, and Santa Cruz west railway station.
+You can take an Auto or local BEST bus to Juhu beach from here.
+I would suggest taking Auto from Vile Parle west railway station (3 Km), which will cost around Rs.
 60.

 08. Kanheri caves in National Park Borivali